cschwem2er/stminsights/README.md

 ### Setup

-In order for ```stmInsights``` to work properly you need to provide a R-image which includes three objects:
+In order for ```stmInsights``` to work properly you need to provide an R-image which includes three objects:

 - **model**: the estimated stm model generated with ```stm()```
 - **out**: stm meta data generated with ```prepDocuments()```